 - Hold digital records going back at least 6 years

 - Generate a VAT return and share it with HMRC

 - Send VAT data to HMRC on a voluntary basis

 - Receive data from HMRC

-All of our recommended solution, the Warr & Co Accounting Cloud, is fully compliant.
+All of our recommended solutions are fully compliant.
 If you’re planning to use a different solution, please check if it is currently fully compliant with either your contact at the software supplier or your Warr & Co accountant.

 Another solution worth considering is our Encompass service – which takes control of practically all of your business admin and accounting requirements.